Arjun Mani

 VQA Workshop, CVPR 2021 (Poster Spotlight).

-[arXiv] / [code]
+[arXiv] / [Code]

 Representing Words in a Geometric Algebra

-Arjun Mani, Ryan Adams
+Arjun Mani, Ryan P. Adams

 Best Overall Project, Princeton Program in Applied Mathematics (PACM)